sweazysm/Final_Project/README.md

 The visualization software known as "Tableau" will be used to create visualizations showing trends/patterns in the data.
 The visualizations will be added to a dashboard and shown on Google Slides.

-### Limitations

-The biggest limitation to what is being done (in regards to Machine Learning) is that we are limited only to the data fed into the machine learning algorithm.
-Because we are using Supervised Learning, it is limited to using only the patterns fed into it.
-It cannot learn patterns on its own that are not classified or labeled.
-If an event arises that is not accounted for, it cannot be learned.
-When it comes to ensemble learning, ensemble learning models cannot work with unknown differences between sample and population.

-# *Dashboard*

-The visualization software known as "Tableau" will be used to create visualizations showing trends/patterns in the data.
-The visualizations will be added to a dashboard and shown on Google Slides.

 <p width="800" heigth="600" align="center">
 <img src = "https://user-images.githubusercontent.com/86750935/142520835-eaf50629-ec6c-40d7-8348-fd5b4056e30f.PNG" width="800" heigth="600" align="center">